 Coverage is subject to the specific terms of the member’s benefit plan.

-Rental of an electric breast pump is eligible for reimbursement when ANY ONE of these criteria is met:
+Rental of an electric breast pump is covered when any ONE of these criteria is met:

 In lieu of an electric breast pump, purchase of a manual breast pump is eligible for benefits when one of the above criteria is met.